dssg/humanaifutures/README.md

 | --- | --- |
 | <img src='http://www.datasciencepublicpolicy.org/wp-content/uploads/2018/05/RayidGhani-012-400x400.jpg' width='200' height='200' /> <br /> GHC 8023 <br /> Office Hours: <br />  Tue 3-4pm, Wed 4-5pm  | <img src='images/conrad.png' width="200" /> <br /> Wean 4202 <br /> Office Hours: <br /> TBD |

+Thank you to Molly Steenson for helping create this class and providing valuable advice and content in designing it.

 ## Course Description
 How do we design AI systems that work for everyone and help create a more equitable society?
 Who needs to be involved in desgining these systems?
 Designers?
 Engineers?
 Social Scientists?
 Computer Scientists?
 Statisticians?
 Policymakers?
 The Public?
 What should the AI systems be designed to do and achieve?
 How do they affect society?
 How should they affect society?
 What role can all of us play in creating a future where AI can help us become a more equitable society?